Skip to Main Content

 - can be completed with the library’s available resources (or ILL if there is time).

-- teaches students to evaluate the information they find.
-(Critical Thinking)
+- requires students to evaluate the information they find.

-- requires that students synthesize and integrate the information into their own thoughts and writing.
+- guides students through the process of synthesizing and integrating the research into their own thoughts and writing.
 (Entering the scholarly conversation)

 - deters students from plagiarism and other forms of academic dishonesty.